Coderdotnew/intro_web_apps_dgm/02_class/02_variables/README.md

 # variables
 Let's think about algebra really quick.
 We use variables in algebra problems to assign a value to a letter, usually x, that we don't know yet.
 Then we solve for x.
-The cool thing is, x can be any number and changes all the time, ergo it's variable.
-Think of a variable as a bucket because it can hold any data inside of it and eventually be poured out and refilled with a different value!
+The cool thing is, x can be any number and changes all the time--it's value can vary.
+Think of a variable as a bucket that can hold any data inside of it and eventually be poured out and refilled with a different value!

 ![1](http://i.imgur.com/Z1EHF7S.gif)
 (Even though we all obviously prefer the bucket be full of sloths, Ruby data will do for now...)

 In Ruby, we define the variables we use.
-A variable in Ruby doesn't just have to be a number, but can be any of the 4 data types (remember those?) or it can even be assigned to the return value of a method!
+A variable in Ruby doesn't just have to be a number, but can be any of the four data types (remember those?) or it can even be assigned to the return value of a method!
 Let's take a look at the syntax
 ```ruby
 first_name = "Barack"
 last_name = "Obama"